musselwhizzle/Focus-Points/README.md

 =======

 A plugin for Lightroom Classic (LrC on Windows, macOS) to
-- Show which focus point was active when the picture was taken.
+- Show which focus point was active when the picture was taken
 - Display user-selected autofocus points/area<sup>1,2</sup>
 - Visualize faces and subjects detected by the camera<sup>1,3</sup>
 - Display (EXIF) metadata of the selected image